webix-hub/docs/data/api/undo_undo.md

 @params:

 - id		string		optional, the id of an item.
-All the changes made to the item will be removed
+All the changes made to the item will be undone

 @example:
 list.undo();